jappeace/jappeaceApplication/content/undeadlock-event-source.md

 Welcome to an after action report of a complicated system level bug.
-It took me a week to come to a satisfying solution.
+It took me a week to find a satisfying solution.
 To start I need to sketch context.
-I'll use raw sql because we can in this case.
-It's all related to the database and how we use it for event sourcing.
+I'll only have to use raw SQL because it's all related to the database and how we use it for event sourcing.
-So consider an event source system:
+So consider the tables of an event source system:

 ```sql
 CREATE TABLE event (